• linkedin

 Overview of the Foundation Sector

-Public and private foundations held about $123 billion in assets and made over $8 billion in grants in 2020.
+Public and private foundations held about $160 billion in assets and made $10.7 billion in grants in 2023*.

-From 2010 to 2020, grants by public and private foundations grants increased from over $3 billion to over $8 billion
+From 2008 to 2023, grants by public and private foundations increased from over $3 billion to nearly $11 billion

 Geographic Distribution All Foundations